cmig-research-group/cmig_tools/CONTRIBUTING.md

 Generally, if you want to make changes to the code yourself, you can fork this repo, make changes on your forked version, test the changes, and then submit a pull request.
 An overview of this process is [here](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project)

+If you have questions about using our tools, we suggest taking a look at our [Wiki](https://github.com/cmig-research-group/cmig_tools/wiki).
+If that does not answer your question, you can use the [Discussions](https://github.com/cmig-research-group/cmig_tools/discussions) area to ask a question.

 Thank you for your time and interest!

 The FEMA Team